ibm-cloud-docs/openwhisk/cloudant_actions.md

 | `/whisk.system/cloudant/changes` | feed | dbname, filter, query_params, maxTriggers | Fire trigger events on changes to a database. |
 {: shortdesc}

-The following sections step you through setting up a {{site.data.keyword.cloudant_short_notm}} database, and how to read and write to it.
 The following sections step you through setting up an {{site.data.keyword.cloudant_short_notm}} database, and how to read and write to it.
 For more information on how to use feeds with the `/whisk.system/cloudant` package, see [{{site.data.keyword.cloudant_short_notm}} events source](./openwhisk_cloudant.html).